• About

 Related posts:

 Friedrich Merz elected as Germany’s new chancellor Germans begin voting as polls indicate rightward shift Baath Party founder Michel AflaqThe Resurrection (Ba’ath) Party – Before the Iran-Iraq War Barack Obama with Recep Tayyip ErdoganWhat makes a good NATO ally?
-The Case of Turkey Christen from Afrin, Syrian Kurdistan, Rojava 2024The fate of the Christian community in Afrin, Syrian Kurdistan When the Nazis Are Back in the Shadow Tigris river level receding in full view of the Iraqi High Tribunal and US Embassy, Baghdad, IraqIraq in the Shadow of Khomeinism – Part III: Iraq is NOT Iran!
-American Democracy is on Trial!
+The Case of Turkey Christen from Afrin, Syrian Kurdistan, Rojava 2024The fate of the Christian community in Afrin, Syrian Kurdistan Tigris river level receding in full view of the Iraqi High Tribunal and US Embassy, Baghdad, IraqIraq in the Shadow of Khomeinism – Part III: Iraq is NOT Iran!
+When the Nazis Are Back in the Shadow Pro-Iran Shiite parties reunite to form majority in Iraq parliament American Democracy is on Trial!
+Iraq: Revenge and Corruption

 Editorial Team